dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_balance_of

-Returns the balance of the `account` provided as an argument.
+Returns the balance of the `account` provided as an argument, i.e., the number of tokens held by the account.
 For a non-existing account, the value `0` is returned.

 ```candid "Methods" +=
 icrc7_balance_of : (account : Account) -> (balance : nat) query;